mothkoor/application-setup-aws/README.md

 •	If access is still denied, try commenting value in context.xml at /home/ec2-user/apache-tomcat-9.0.27/webapps/manager/META-INF

-•	In the brew set-up, if you want to check the folder where tomcat is installed just use brew ls tomcat.
-For us, /usr/local/Cellar/tomcat/9.0.27/libexec/webapps
+•	In the brew set-up, if you want to check the folder where tomcat is installed just use command

+>>brew ls tomcat

 # MySQL Setup